-The LM4857 is an integrated audio sub-system designed for stereo cell phone applications.
-Operating on a 3.3V supply, it combines a stereo speaker amplifier delivering 495mW per channel into an 8Ω load, a stereo headphone amplifier delivering 33mW per channel into a 32Ω load, a mono earpiece amplifier delivering 43mW into a 32Ω load, and a line output for an external powered handsfree speaker.
+The LM4859 is an integrated audio sub-system designed for stereo cell phone applications.
+Operating on a 3.3V supply, it combines a stereo speaker amplifier delivering 495mW per channel into an 8Ω load and a stereo headphone amplifier delivering 33mW per channel into a 32Ω load.
 It integrates the audio amplifiers, volume control, mixer, power management control, and National 3D enhancement all into a single package.
-In addition, the LM4857 routes and mixes the stereo and mono inputs into 16 distinct output modes.
-The LM4857 is controlled through an $\rm I^2C$ compatible interface.
+In addition, the LM4859 routes and mixes the stereo and mono inputs into 16 distinct output modes.
+The LM4859 is controlled through an $\rm I^2C$ compatible interface.
 Other features include an ultra-low current shutdown mode and thermal shutdown protection.